Stefan Edberg

-Jan Stefan Edberg (/sv/; born 19 January 1966) is a Swedish former professional tennis player.
+Stefan Edberg (/sv/; born 19 January 1966) is a Swedish former professional tennis player.
 He was ranked as the world No. 1 in both men's singles and men's doubles by the Association of Tennis Professionals (ATP), one of two players in the Open Era to hold both positions (alongside John McEnroe).
 Edberg won 41 career singles titles and 18 doubles titles, including nine majors: six in singles and three in men's doubles.
 A major practitioner of the serve-and-volley style of tennis, Edberg also won the 1989 year-end championships, led Sweden to four Davis Cup titles, and won four Masters Series titles and four Championship Series titles.
 After retirement, Edberg coached Roger Federer from January 2014 to December 2015.

 Career

 Juniors

 Edberg first came to the tennis world's attention as a junior player.
 In the early 1980s, he won the European Junior Championships in the Under 14 and Under 16 categories, beating Jonas Svensson in both finals.
 He then won all four Grand Slam junior titles in 1983 to become the first (and only) player to achieve the "Junior Grand Slam" in the open era.